sph-mn/sph-utils/readme.md

 # sph-utils

-basic file, shell and text manipulation utilities. compared to the [sph-script](https://github.com/sph-mn/sph-script) collection of scripts, the programs here run more efficiently and are written in c. especially when the commands are needed frequently or for many files, these utilities are much faster compared to shell scripts.
+basic file, shell and text manipulation utilities. compared to the [sph-script](https://github.com/sph-mn/sph-script) collection of scripts, the programs here run more efficiently and are written in c. especially when the commands are used frequently, these utilities are much faster compared to shell scripts.

 # dependencies
 * c 2011 standard library (for example [musl-libc](https://musl.libc.org/) or [glibc](https://www.gnu.org/software/libc/))